neosys/optguard-plugin-wordpress/README.md

 First, configure your optGuard Account credentials under `Settings > optGuard Anti-Fraud` in the Dashboard.

+Second, let optGuard do our thing, sit back, and relax while we combat fraud for you!

+That's it! :)

 **Required Fields**

 - `Acess Key` - Your Access Key from optGuard.
 - `Secret Key` - Your Secret Key from optGuard.

+For those who are interested in "how it all works," here's some insight:

 **API Details**